Download Flexera Kubernetes Inventory Agent

 The install script uses the kubectl command to communicate with the Kubernetes cluster.

-When the install script is run, it creates the operator for the Flexera Kubernetes inventory agent.
+When the install script is run, it creates the operator for the Flexera Kubernetes Inventory Agent.

 Tip: In Kubernetes, an 'operator' means a controller that extends the Kubernetes API using custom resources to manage an application and its components.